rusalshrestha98/rusalshrestha98/README.md

 ## 👯‍♂️ I’m looking to collaborate on

-I'm open to collaborating on projects related to open source projects on GitHub that use any of the technologies above with the mission to help people or a specific cause!
+I'm open to collaborating on open source projects that use any of the technologies above!

 ## 📫 How to reach me

-Feel free to reach out to me through my [email](mailto:rusalo101@gmail.com) or any of the social media links above!
+Feel free to reach out to me through my [email](mailto:rusalo101@gmail.com) or any of the social media links above.

 ## ⚡ Fun fact